 Lifetime Monthly Retirement-Based Survivor Benefits

-If you die before you retire with PEERS or while receiving PEERS disability benefits, your beneficiary may be eligible for survivor benefits.
-PEERS retirement-based survivor benefits are lifetime monthly benefits for a sole (one) beneficiary with a financial dependence on you.
+If you die before you retire with PSRS or while receiving PSRS disability benefits, your beneficiary may be eligible for survivor benefits.
+PSRS retirement-based survivor benefits are lifetime monthly benefits for a sole (one) beneficiary with a financial dependence on you.

-- You must have five or more years of service with PEERS.
+- You must have five or more years of service with PSRS.

 - You can name only one individual with an insurable interest in your life as your beneficiary.